You are here

 A young artist uses her work as part of her healing process, Erin’s Mixed Media Art

 The information on this page is a simple overview of a complicated health issue.
-The content has been taken from CAMH, CMHA, and the PTSD Association of Canada Mood Disorders.
+The content has been taken from CAMH, CMHA, the PTSD Association of Canada, and Mood Disorders Society of Canada.
 For more in-depth information, please visit these sources or speak to a medical professional.

 Ontario – call ConnexOntario to find out where there are mental health supports in your community.